 That said, there may be challenges ahead for this industry.
 Electricity prices have been rising for the past few years, and consumers may come to prefer solar powered water heaters in the near future, as experts have predicted.
 There are, however, two trends that may continue to drive consumers to electric water heaters:

 1. Consumers are increasingly seeking out tankless water heaters.

 Tankless water heaters provide a number of advantages to consumers, so it’s easy to see why they have become so popular in the United States.
 First and foremost, they are environmentally friendly.
 They help protect the environment by reducing carbon dioxide emissions into the atmosphere.
 And, since they’re smaller than heaters that store water in tanks – often by over two-thirds – the tankless varieties take up significantly less space in landfills at the end of their lives.
 Many manufacturers even use recycled materials to produce their water heaters.

 But what makes this option particularly attractive to both individual and commercial buyers is its potential to save users money.
-Though the upfront costs of installing best gas tankless water heaters can be high, research has shown that they do lead to savings over time.
+Though the upfront costs of installing tankless water heaters can be high, tankless water heaters reviews have shown that they do lead to savings over time.
 Their energy efficient design can help users save on their monthly water and electricity bills, and operating costs are generally very low.
 In addition, tankless heaters often last up to ten years longer than standard tank heaters.
 This means that home and business owners will save on their long-term maintenance costs if they switch to tankless.

 2. New government policies are pushing for greater domestic energy efficiency.